 Will Houstoun is an international award winning magician who specialises in consultancy for media and advertising as well as instruction on both the technical and historic aspects of magic.
 He has a PhD in the history of magical education, supervised by Dame Marina Warner and based on a study of Professor Hoffmann, a conjurer and author from the late-nineteenth and early-twentieth century, who had a huge influence on magicians' and the public's understanding of conjuring.
 Will has written and published two books on magic as well as numerous instructional DVDs and downloads that are available in his shop).
 He also edits The Magic Circle's 105 year old magazine, The Magic Circular, The Young Magicians Club magazine, Secrets, and Half Half Man's journal, Quarterly.

 As a consultant Will has provided technical and historical information for film, television and radio.
-Will has also used his magical knowledge to help a diverse range of other organisations including The Wellcome Trust, KPMG, Grolsch and The Royal Shakespeare Company, and he holds a Research Fellowship with The Victoria and Albert Museum Research Institute, is a Honorary Research Associate in the Faculty of Medicine, Imperial College London, and is the Imperial College London/Royal College of Music Centre for Performance Science's Magician in Residence.
+Will has also used his magical knowledge to help a diverse range of other organisations including The Wellcome Trust, KPMG, Grolsch and The Royal Shakespeare Company.
+He holds a Research Fellowship with The Victoria and Albert Museum Research Institute, is a Honorary Research Associate in the Faculty of Medicine, Imperial College London, and is the Imperial College London/Royal College of Music Centre for Performance Science's Magician in Residence.